Posted on

 baseName = "rss"

-• I created two Firefox searches similar to DuckDuckGo bangs. !g in the omnibar makes a google search and !pb searches my pinboard bookmarks.
-It avoids a rountrip from DDG if I'm already using the browser.
+• I created two Firefox searches similar to DuckDuckGo bangs.
+Typing !g in the omnibar makes a Google search, and !pb searches my Pinboard bookmarks.
+This avoids a roundtrip from DuckDuckGo if I’m already using the browser.

-To make an S3 bucket public, you need to add
+To make an S3 bucket public, add the following to the Bucket Policy:

 {